 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
-All Libyan visa applicants should consider consulting the June 26 Supreme Court Decision on Presidential Proclamation 9645 before applying for a visa.

 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.